 Marie Kondo recommends starting in the morning and doing a full-sweep.
 If that were to happen for me, I would have to hire a sitter to remove the children from the house for at least a week to go through everything.
 This part is not practical for me.
 Because I have my entire house on a 6 month cleaning rotation, I am just going to implement this method as I deep clean each of these areas.
 I also do a clean sweep each evening and give special consideration to items that are continually left out or overlooked by the kids when they clean up.

-Another thing to remember is that this method was originally developed by a single woman who lives by herself.
+Another thing to remember is that this method was originally developed by a single woman who lived by herself.
 If I did that, I’m pretty sure my home could stay completely clutter-free.
 Because I have many other people involved in this process, I have to understand that clutter will build up again (hence, my 6 month deep cleaning rotation) so I can tackle the problems while they are still small and manageable.
 I am excited to teach my children these principles and see how it impacts them.
 I have some children who have no problem getting rid of garbage, and others save everything.

 Where Have I Seen the Biggest Difference?

 My home is pretty clutter-free to begin with, but I have a great talent for storing things in an organized manner.
 This method has helped me sort through items in my home and create more usable storage space.
 Now I have room for things that need to be stored for later use, rather than stored indefinitely.